What is voice search?

-Voice search, also called voice-enabled, allows the user to use a voice command to search the internet, or a portable device (Wikipedia.org).
+Voice search, also called voice-enabled, allows a user to use a voice command to search the internet, or a portable device (Wikipedia.org).

-You have possibly at some point dabbled with voice search yourself, “find opening times for XX supermarket” or “order sushi from XX”.
+You have possibly at some point dabbled with voice search yourself, “find opening times for XYZ supermarket” or “locate nearest dentistry”.
 These types of voice-enabled searches are only going to become more and more common, in-fact, it’s estimated that by 2020 over 50 percent of all searches performed on the web will be voice based (comScore).

 So what is contributing to this transition from traditional search to voice search?